SmarDex-Ecosystem/usdn-contracts/whitepaper/whitepaper.typ

 == Position Value, Profits and Losses <sec:long_pnl>

-The value of a long position is determined by the current market price of the asset coupled with @total_expo and a liquidation_price given during the position opening.
+The value of a long position is determined by the current market price of the asset coupled with @total_expo and a @liquidation_price given during the position opening.
 The position value $V_"asset"$ is calculated as follows:

 $ V_"asset" = frac(T_"expo" (P_"asset"-P_"liquidation"), P_"asset") $